 vanilla ice cream, for serving

-Roll out the pie crust to 12-inch diameter.
+Roll out the pie crust to 14-inch diameter.
 Fit it in a pie pan, trim the excess to 1/2-inch, and crimp as desired.
-Chill 15-20 minutes.
+Freeze 30 minutes.

-Preheat the oven to 350F.
+Preheat the oven to 400F.
 Place racks in the top and bottom positions.

 Place cranberries in a large mixing bowl.
-Use a silicone spatula or wooden spoon to fold in sugar, cinnamon, nutmeg, cornstarch, salt, and orange juice and zest.
+Use a silicone spatula or wooden spoon to fold in sugar, cinnamon, nutmeg, cornstarch, salt, and orange zest.

 Place chilled pie crust on a baking sheet.
-Pour half the cranberries into the pie crust and top with half the crumb, breaking it up with your fingers as you go.
-Top with the remaining cranberries.
-Brush exposed pie crust with milk.
+Pour the cranberries into the pie crust.
+Brush exposed crust with milk.
 Place pie (on baking sheet) on the bottom rack of the oven.
-Bake 25 minutes.
+Bake 15 minutes.

-Remove pie from oven and top with remaining crumb.
-Bake on the top rack for 25 minutes, tenting with foil (or using a pie protector) if anything gets too dark.
+Return pie to oven and reduce temperature to 350F.
+Bake 30-40 minutes, tenting with foil (or using a pie protector) if anything gets too dark.

 Let pie cool on a rack at least 4 hours, until room temperature.
 Slice and serve with vanilla ice cream, if desired.